KasraAzizzadeh/Midterm-Q1/README.md

 ![alt text](https://res.cloudinary.com/witspry/image/upload/witscad/public/content/courses/computer-architecture/stack-cpu-operation.jpg)

 # Stack Based ALU
-Our project is a Stack Based ALU which is capable of doing 4 operations:
+Our project is a Stack Based ALU which is capable of doing 4 basic operations:
   1. Pushing number inside the stack (PUSH)
   2. Poping the most recent number outside of the stack (POP)
   3. Adding the two most recent numbers in the stack (Addition)